siriwarwick/book/errata.md

 p423: "can in fact be approximated by $N(\mu_\bar{X}, \sigma_\bar{X})$": change $\sigma_\bar{X}$ to $\sigma^2_\bar{X}$ (missing square in the second argument).<br>
 On the same page, "Alternatively, we could use the normal approximation $N(0.5, 0.029)$": change $0.029$ to $0.029^2$.<br>
 p425: "Equivalently,... approaches $N(\mu_\bar{X}, \sigma_\bar{X})$": change $\sigma_\bar{X}$ to $\sigma^2_\bar{X}$". <br>
 p483: Ex 10.
-The strange symbols "Âč" were meant to be the pound sign £.
+The strange symbols "Âč" were meant to be the pound sign £. <br>
 p486: Last line.
 Change "affect" to "affects".

 ## Code updates